rymon23/ai-fitness-dash/README.md

 * HTML5 Canvas for rendering the map and game objects
 * CSS3 for page styling
 * Webpack to bundle files
+* IndexedDB to store round data on the client browser and refresh the page, improving performance.
 ## Development Timeline

 ### Day 1: